Slender-Studio/slender-actor-model/README.md

 # The Slender Actor Model
-A cross-discipline ontological framework for modelling stable semantic systems.
+A universal ontological framework for modelling any system.

-<p>Within a system, an Actor is a unit of stable Purpose protected by a Contract and realised through volatile Capabilities.</p>

 ## Definitions
 <p>
+  Actor — a unit defined by a Contract, expressing volatile Capabilities, whose Purpose in a system is realised through interaction.
+  Contract — the explicit, unambiguous specification of an Actor’s guaranteed behaviour; the boundary defining what the system may rely on from the Actor.
+The Contract functions as the semantic‑mechanical membrane: shaped by context, expressed as mechanical guarantees, and participating in a system as the basis for whatever Purpose interaction realises.
-  Purpose - The unambiguous reason an Actor exists within a system; what the Actor represents or guarantees.<br/>
+  Purpose — the functional role an Actor realises within a system through interaction; an emergent, system‑defined function of the Actor’s Contract in context.
-  Contract - Expresses the Actor's Purpose in mechanical form; what an Actor provides to the system.<br/>
-  Capabilities - How an Actor fulfils its Purpose mechanically.<br/>
+  Capability — The mechanical means by which an Actor fulfils its Purpose; a volatile, lower‑level Actor whose function realises some part of the higher‑level Actor’s Contract.<br/>
-  Problem - A genuine need or deficiency that requires a change in meaning or mechanics.<br/>
+  Problem — A genuine need or deficiency that requires a change in meaning or mechanics.<br/>
-  Mechanics - The tools, dependencies, and behaviours used to realise meaning.<br/>
+  Mechanics — The tools, dependencies, and behaviours used to realise meaning.<br/>
-  Semantic Change - A change to what the Actor means or guarantees.<br/>
+  Semantic Change — A change to what the Actor means or guarantees.<br/>
-  Mechanical Change - A change to how the Actor fulfils its Purpose.<br/>
+  Mechanical Change — A change to how the Actor fulfils its Purpose.<br/>
-  Dependency - An external Actor a Capability uses to fulfil its Purpose.<br/>
+  Dependency — An external Actor a Capability uses to fulfil its Purpose.<br/>
-  Relationship – When a Capability of one Actor depends on the Purpose guaranteed by another Actor’s Contract.<br/>
+  Relationship — When a Capability of one Actor depends on the Purpose guaranteed by another Actor’s Contract.<br/>
-  Entropy - The loss of an Actor's Capability.<br/>
+  Entropy — The loss of an Actor's Capability.<br/>
-  Obsolescence - The loss of an Actor's Purpose.<br/>
+  Obsolescence — The loss of an Actor's Purpose.<br/>
+  Interpretation - the external perception of an Actor's Purpose; does not define an Actor's Purpose.<br/>
+  Environmental Drift — a change in Interpretation, not Purpose.<br/>
-  Drift — Slow, unintentional semantic change in an Actor’s Purpose or Contract.<br/>
+  Semantic Drift — Slow, unintentional change in an Actor’s Purpose as defined by the system.<br/>
   Decay — Accumulation of entropy within an Actor’s Capabilities.<br/>
-  Renewal — Intentional mechanical change to restore or improve Capabilities.
+  Renewal — Intentional mechanical change to restore or improve Capabilities.<br/>
+  Shock — A sudden collapse of multiple Capabilities that prevents an Actor from upholding its Contract.
+  Noise — Activity from Contracts that outlive their Purpose.
 </p>

 ## Rules